MY DEAR OLD CD – LE ROI EST MORT, VIVE LE ROI!

 Yeah, I know, I loved my CDs too.
-Just like many of you, I grow up with them.
+Just like many of you, I grew up with them.
 Today, they are massively ignored although being widely available.
 Tomorrow, they will be a niche market and people will start looking after them.
 This is the irony of human race.

-Will physical format truly disappear yet?
+Will the physical format truly disappear yet?
 The answer is no. For the average consumer, it won’t be there anymore.
-For collectors, the professional or the nostalgic, it will be forever be a nice sweet.
+For collectors, the professional or the nostalgic, it will forever be a nice sweet.
 As a proof of that, below are yearly Soundscan sales in the US for Vinyl format, which registered post-1991 yearly record every year since 2008 included.

 - 2000 – 1,500,000 – old record in Soundscan era (from 1991)

 - 2012 – 4,600,000

 - 2014 – 9,200,000